 Dividends are issued as cash, stocks, or related forms.
 The Board of Directors (BoD) of a company decides on the dividend to be paid and requires shareholders' approval.
 Looking at its performance, a company's BoD may or may not propose a dividend.
-A proposed dividend is the dividend proposed to be paid to the shareholders the following year.
-It forms an integral source of temporary working capital financing.
 The company makes a provision for the dividend payable.
 It means it has made short-term fund arrangements to manage the actual dividend payment post-approval.

 This article explores key information about the proposed dividend to help you understand its relevance for a company and its shareholders.